 Dripping Disturbance: At the beginning of the Bount arc, this happens to Orihime before an impostor disguised as her brother shows up and kidnaps her; the rest of the cast also notice it when they search her empty house.

-Dying for Symbolism: Aizen tries to kill Head Captain Yamamoto (regarded as the history of Soul Society), as so to symbolise the defeat of the Gotei 13.
+Dying for Symbolism: Aizen tries to kill Head Captain Yamamoto (regarded as the history of Soul Society) so as to symbolise the defeat of the Gotei 13.
 He fails.
-However, later on, Yhwach succeeds where Aizen failed, and does indeed kill Yamamoto, to symbolise the defeat and destruction of the Gotei 13.
+However, later on, Yhwach succeeds where Aizen failed, and does indeed kill Yamamoto to symbolize the defeat and destruction of the Gotei 13.